prodis/miss-elixir/README.md

 `Miss.String`.

 The modules in *Miss Elixir* are not intended to be used with aliases.
-Always use the entire namespace to make explicit that module/function does not belong to Elixir core.
+Always use the entire namespace to make explicit that module/function does not belong to Elixir standard library.

 ```elixir
 # Do not do that!